A word from Sebastien and Caroline Breteau

 Driven by her passion for knowledge, she has

-constantly been advocating for social change
+constantly advocated for social change

 through education.
 Yhira worked as a teacher